THE HISTORY OF THE ETERNITY RING

 Lost in the shadow of times for centuries, eternity rings

 regained their popularity in the 60s, thanks to diamond merchants.

-It all started with an agreement between diamond merchants and the
+It all started with an agreement between diamond

 Since those diamonds were small, diamond merchants came up with

 the idea of mounting them in gold or platinum bands and advertised

 them as gifts for husbands to give to their wives.